scott-griffiths/bitformat/README.md

 * **New field types.** Fields like `Repeat`, `Find` and `If` are planned which will allow more flexible formats to be written.
 * **Exotic floating point types.** In `bitstring` there are a number of extra floating point types such as `bfloat` and the MXFP 8, 6 and 4-bit variants.
 These will be ported over to `bitformat`.
 * **Performance improvements.** A primary focus on the design of `bitformat` is that it should be fast.
 Early versions won't be well optimized, but tests so far are quite promising, and the design philosophy should mean that it can be made even more performant later.
+* **LSB0.** Currenlty all bit positions are done with the most significant bit being bit zero (MSB0).
+I plan to add support for least significant bit zero (LSB0) bit numbering as well.

 <sub>Copyright (c) 2024 Scott Griffiths</sub>